ale753/shor-algorithm/README.md

-# Shor algorithm implemented with Qiskit and AWS Bracket
+# Shor algorithm implemented with Qiskit and AWS Braket
 In this repository you will find a quantum circuit that implements :

 <p align="center">